 History is full of surprises and the events of this year are no exception, catching many investors off guard.
 We expect volatility to remain high due to the economic uncertainty and the fiscal and monetary stimulus that continues to drive equity markets.
 But while it’s impossible to predict the future, it is possible to be prepared.

-Recently, Warren Buffett, CEO of Berkshire-Hathaway, famed for his preference for investing in America, surprised the markets after his company disclosed an allocation of $6 billion to the five biggest trading companies in Japan.
+Warren Buffett, the CEO of Berkshire Hathaway who is famed for his preference for investing in America, recently surprised the markets after his company disclosed an allocation of $6 billion to the five biggest trading companies in Japan.

 International investing is not just for the Oracle of Omaha.
 While the U.S. is one of the most dynamic economies in the world and home to leading global companies like Amazon and Alphabet, it is not the be-all and end-all for investors seeking a well-diversified equity portfolio.
 Although U.S. stocks have outperformed international stocks in recent years, we don’t know when market sentiment will shift once again and a change in market leadership will occur.